 - Data curation networks that connect all file storage chains into curated data sets (Ocean Protocol)

-- Internet of Things chains that set IoT standards for machine to machine communication (MXC Protocol)
+- Internet of Things chains that set IoT standards for machine to machine communication

 - Financial chains that allow you to hold all your assets in one portfolio, including via bridges to Bitcoin, Ethereum, Bitcoin Cash, Litecoin and ZCash (all POW consensus and UTXO transaction format chains) (ChainX, Katallassos)